DanB91/dcpu/cpu/hw/hmu1440/README.md

 This package implements the 1.44 MB 3.5" Harold Media Unit.
 This is a floppy that can be plugged into the HMD2043 drive.

-It is backed by a memory mapped file, so we can have its data persisted across different sessions.
+It is backed by a file, so we can have its data persisted across different sessions.
+It strictly reads/writes data in whole sectors.

 Create a blank backing file is easy enough:

     $ dd if=/dev/zero of=myfile.fdd ibs=1024 count=1440

-### Dependencies

-	go get launchpad.net/gommap

 ### Usage